Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Results

 The \emph{constraint-enhanced} QAOA (CE-QAOA) operates inside a product one-hot subspace and mixes with an all-to-all \(XY\) block mixer.
 Our main conclusion is that it achieves an \(\exp[\Theta(n^2)]\) improvement over generic QAOA at the same depth. i.e.

 In order to make statements regarding the ratio $ \frac{P^{\mathrm{(CE)}}_{p}}{P^{\mathrm{(generic)}}_{p}}$, we need some robust lower envelope for CE--QAOA which we can compare to the upper envelope for generic QAOA outlined in Sec \ref{sec:upper}.
 The necessary lower envelope comes from a basic symmetry of the product one-hot construction in Sec. \ref{sec:ce-qaoa}.
-For an instance in the kernel with $m$ blocks of local dimension $n$, the initial state is the product of uniform one–hot states
+For an instance in the kernel with $m$ blocks of local dimension $n$, a depth–$p$ CE–QAOA layer stack is given as